-Join Brian Bradley for an in-depth discussion in this video Gamma and file unit handling, part of Using Vray RT in Production Rendering.
+Join Brian Bradley for an in-depth discussion in this video Gamma and file unit handling, part of V-Ray RT: Production Rendering.

 - [Voiceover] Although the handling of both system and file gamma options has in recent years been greatly simplified in 3ds Max.
 There is still a chance, should we be working with a version of 3ds Max that has been setup in a non-default way, that we could encounter this gamma mismatch warning dialogue as we work with the provided scene files for this course.
 The dialogue is simply 3ds Max's way of telling those that the gamma setting saved in the scene file we are loading differ from the settings currently at work in the application itself.
 To make certain that what you see in 3ds Max as you work matches the visual presentation found in these videos, which have all been created using 3ds Max's default gamma settings.